wp_nav_menu()WP 3.0.0

 Default: ''

-Up to which nesting level you want to show links (menu items).
+Up to what level of nesting to show links (menu items).
 0 - all levels.

 Default: 0